What exactly is ePHI? Who has to worry about it? Where can it be safely located?

 - Any attachments

-The content in the email message headers, including the Subject line, will not be encrypted (it will during transport only if TLS is used) and will be logged by various servers on the Internet … and many of those logs are not likely to be HIPAA compliant.
-Protected health information should thus never be present in the subject of email messages — always put it in the body.
+The content in the email message headers, including the Subject line, will not be encrypted (it will during transport only if TLS is used) and can be logged by various servers on the internet.
+Many of those logs are not likely to be HIPAA-compliant.
+Protected health information should thus never be present in the subject of email messages — always put it in the body.*